Dry January: Should We Really Give Up Alcohol?

 Dry January health effects

 General health boost

-The negative effects of alcohol consumption includes high blood pressure, high cholesterol and alcohol poisoning.
-It can also cause nerve damage, sexual impotence and even an increased risk of cancer, metabolic disorders and liver disease.
+The negative effects of alcohol consumption include high blood pressure, high cholesterol and alcohol poisoning.
+It can also cause nerve damage, sexual impotence and even an increased risk of cancer, metabolic disorders, and liver disease.
 It is highly likely that cutting back will protect one’s health by cutting the risk of these diseases in half.
-In fact, one study found individuals who participated in Dry January reduced both their levels blood pressure and cholesterol.
+In fact, one study found individuals who participated in Dry January reduced both their levels of blood pressure and cholesterol.

 Researchers from University College London monitored more than 100 men and women in their 40s taking part in the Dry January campaign and found that abstaining from alcohol for a month reduced blood pressure and cholesterol – as well as the risk of developing liver disease and diabetes.